ogregorio/graphgdb-docs/README.md

-# graphgdb-docs
+# vora-core-docs

-Documentation about GraphgDB
+Documentation about vora-core

 ## Requirements
 To view this documentation, you need a few minimum requirements: